CodeScop/Oge-Mai-Field-Guide/caveogeresources.md

 LAST UPDATED 9 DEC 2020

-If you find anything crucial missing from this list (once I post it onsite; as I write, I'm composing notes that are still incomplete and only on GitHub), please consider looking at the Dust Resources for a more complete look at this region.
+If you find anything crucial missing from this list, please consider looking at the Dust Resources for a more complete look at this region.

 NOTE: I am counting EVERYTHING from the Hunt Season 4 as part of the end of Dust, to help bring it to your attention if you'd miss it otherwise.